Anee111/Analyzing-CO2-Emissions-in-Agro-Food-Systems/README.md

 Food Transport: Emissions from transporting food products.

-Forestland: Land covered by forests.
+Forestland: change in forst land( In hectares)

-Net Forest conversion: Change in forest area due to deforestation and afforestation.
+Net Forest conversion: Change in forest area due to deforestation and afforestation ( In hectares).

 Food Household Consumption: Emissions from food consumption at the household level.